The garden is reopening

 We have also completed a full week of training with our support volunteers.

 We are confident in our new practices, and being able to again provide the friendship and activities the garden is renowned for is a source of huge relief.

 The Patchworking Garden Project Ockley Project supports up to 10 people to work towards a horticultural qualification by providing two horticultural therapists/educators, equipment and transport.

 This is an exciting new venture and will allow these individuals time and space to build their confidence, knowledge and skills as a way back into work.
-The project will start in September 2019.
+The project started in September 2019.